alejandrotoledoweb/capstone-space-shooter-game-js/README.md

 I use npm and webpack to compile files and assets.
 Also, I use Jest to test the functions created in this game.

+## Game Controls (How to play)

+For how to play the game locally please go to the **Getting Started Section** or if you want to play in your browser with one single click open the link given in the **Live Demo Link Section.**

+Every time you enter the game for the first time, you will be asked to put your name.
+Type your name in the line of the input and then click on the ACCEPT button down below.

+**To move around with the ship, use the W, A, S, D keys and to shoot at enemies using the SPACE key.**

+**Destroy as many enemies as possible and get the high scores ever!**

 ## Built With

 - JavaScript